X

 Increases Stamina

 If you have little energy to get through the day, it may be because your oxygen levels are low.
-[3] Oxygen therapy gives you the stamina you need to carry out normal, everyday functions such as getting dressed, cleaning house, preparing a meal and taking the dog for a walk.
+Oxygen therapy can circulate more oxygen into your bloodstream which can improve your energy levels to give you the stamina you need to carry out normal, everyday functions such as getting dressed, cleaning house, preparing a meal and taking the dog for a walk.[1]

 Compressed oxygen is what most of us picture when we think about oxygen treatments.
-Unfortunately, compressed oxygen tanks are large, awkward and heavy, making getting around with them quite difficult.
+The tanks come in different sizes, but the smaller the tank, the less oxygen is in it.
+How much oxygen you need will determine the size of the tank your doctor prescribes.
+Some portable tanks are refillable by the patient, but some need to be returned to the oxygen supply company for refill.
+Gauges on the tank can be used to adjust the oxygen flow rate, which should be determined by your doctor.[1]
+Compressed oxygen tanks are large, awkward and heavy, making getting around with them quite difficult.
 Even if you are using a small portable oxygen tank, you have to worry about getting regular refills and potentially running out of oxygen before your next supply is delivered.
-If you are using liquid oxygen, you can still use a small portable oxygen tank, but transferring the freezing liquid oxygen is tricky.
-In addition, the liquid oxygen evaporates over time, so navigation of refills and delivery are still a necessary part of using liquid oxygen.
+[7] If you are using liquid oxygen, you will use a stationary unit and a portable device.
+Liquid oxygen is very cold and can cause frostbite or burns if it comes in direct contact with your skin.
+In addition, the liquid oxygen evaporates over time, so navigation of refills and delivery are still a necessary part of using liquid oxygen.[1]

-The benefits of portable oxygen concentrator units are significant.
-Not only does using the Inogen One portable oxygen concentrator for your oxygen therapy provide you with a wealth of important health benefits, but it is designed for your on-the-go lifestyle.
-Because each of our Inogen One portable oxygen concentrator models are so lightweight, you will hardly notice it as you visit a museum, stroll along the beach or dine with friends at your favorite restaurant.
+A portable oxygen concentrator (POC) draws in air from your surroundings, removes nitrogen and other gasses and delivers purified oxygen to the user, like a stationary (home) concentrator), but it is much smaller and easier to take on the go.
+POCs are powered by being plugged into an outlet or using rechargeable batteries.
+POCs can deliver oxygen continuously (at a steady rate), but most POCs deliver oxygen through a pulse dose (in bursts).
+The burst of oxygen is delivered each time you inhale.[1]
+The Inogen One portable oxygen concentrator is designed for your on-the-go lifestyle.
+Because each of our Inogen One portable oxygen concentrator models are so lightweight, you can take it on a visit to a museum, stroll along the beach or dine with friends at your favorite restaurant.
 No need to worry about managing deliveries or tank replacement either, because with our portable oxygen machine you will never have to worry about running out of oxygen, as long as you have a charged battery or access to an AC or DC power source.
-The Inogen One is your single solution for oxygen, at home or away, day or night.
+The Inogen One is provides medical grade oxygen, all day, every day, at home or away.
 If you would like to learn more about the Inogen One, read our portable oxygen concentrator reviews.

-Because of their compact size, POCs can be carried just about anywhere, and with greater ease than a small portable oxygen tank.
+Because of their compact size, POCs are easy to take on the go.
 Where you are able to bring your portable oxygen concentrator depends largely on the individual concentrator and whether it meets portable oxygen machine regulations.

 Car

-Portable oxygen concentrators are small enough to fit behind the driver’s seat or passenger’s seat.
-Most of them have car chargers (either included or sold separately), so battery life is not an issue during car travel since the battery can be charged throughout the trip.
+Most portable oxygen concentrators have car chargers (either included or sold separately), so battery life is not an issue during car travel as long as the battery can be charged throughout the trip.

 Train

-As for cruise travel, any portable oxygen concentrator should be fine to bring onboard, as the ship will have amenities and electrical outlets.
+Travelers who use supplemental oxygen are welcomed aboard most cruise ships as the ship will have amenities and electrical outlets.
 It is still important to notify the cruise company ahead of time, however, to make sure your POC meets any regulations they might have.

 Plane